PINTO0309/onnx2tf/README.md

 Gist: [Quantization error simulation of SiLU (Swish) activation](https://gist.github.com/motokimura/1a90c0b8c5628914b99a81cd91369636)

 The accuracy error rates after quantization for different activation functions are shown in the figure below.
 The graph plots the distribution of absolute error, so a position with a higher value on the horizontal axis indicates a larger error.
+The vertical axis is the number of samples.

 ![image](https://user-images.githubusercontent.com/33194443/226542318-aa7fc743-ffde-4245-b15f-b38b433ce28a.png)